dsc-courses/dsc106-2025-sp/syllabus.md

 ### Lectures

-Lectures will be held in-person on Wednesdays and Fridays from 11:00-11:50AM and 12:00-12:50PM in Center Hall 109. **Lecture attendance is not strictly required, but is one option for earning your participation grade (detailed below)**.
+Lectures will be held in-person on Wednesdays and Fridays from 1:00-1:50PM and 2:00-2:50PM in Podemos Hall 1A20. **Lecture attendance is not strictly required, but is one option for earning your participation grade (detailed below)**.
 Lectures will be podcasted, and lecture slides will be posted before class.

 ### Discussions

-We will be holding discussions as scheduled from 3:00-3:50pm and 4:00-4:50pm in CENTR 216. **Discussion attendance is not strictly required, but is one option for earning your participation grade (detailed below)**.
+**New**{: .label .label-green } We will be holding discussions during the scheduled Monday lecture 1:00-1:50PM and 2:00-2:50PM in Podemos Hall 1A20.
+We will **not** hold discussions during the scheduled discussion time on Fridays.
+**Discussion attendance is not strictly required, but is one option for earning your participation grade (detailed below)**.
 Discussions will be podcasted, and slides will be posted on the course website.

 ### Participation